OpenCHAMI/smd/README.md

 ## Testing

-### Running the CT Tests in Docker Compose Environment
+### Running the CT Tests in a Docker Compose Environment

-These are the directions to run SMD's CT tests.
-These tests use pytest and tavern.

-1. Start services Using the quickstart guide
+1. Start services using the quickstart guide

-    Use the quickstart guide to startt the services.
-See the README [here](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart)
+    Use the quickstart guide to start the services.
+See the quickstart README [here](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart)

     Edit `openchami-svcs.yml` and add `ENABLE_DISCOVERY=true` to the smd container's environment variable list.

     Create a docker compose file to start the Redfish Emulator.
-Copy [computes.yml](test/docker-compose/computes.yml)
+For example see [computes.yml](test/docker-compose/computes.yml)

-    Start the docker compose.
-Use the directions in the quick start, and also include the computes.yml.
+    Start the docker compose containers.
+Use the directions in the quick start, but also add `-d computes.yml` to the command line to start the simulator containers

     For example:
     ```
     docker compose -f base.yml -f postgres.yml -f jwt-security.yml -f haproxy-api-gateway.yml -f  openchami-svcs.yml -f autocert.yml -f coredhcp.yml -f configurator.yml -f computes.yml up -d